Great Wakering: History

 According to a medieval tradition, Wakering (probably Great Wakering) was the site of a monastery during the 7th century AD.
 Two Christian cousins of King Ecgberht of Kent, named Æthelred and Æthelberht, were murdered at Eastry, a royal dwelling in the Kingdom of Kent, during King Ecgberht's reign (664–673).
 They were prevented by a miracle from being buried at Canterbury, and were taken instead to an existing monastery at Wakering in the Kingdom of Essex and enshrined there as saints.
 Ecgberht's brother and successor, King Hlothhere of Kent, is said by William of Malmesbury to have ridiculed the idea of their sanctity.

+In Saxon times, Wakering appears to have formed a vill.
+By the time of the Domesday Book in 1086, the vill had fragmented into two manors, listed as Wachering in the Rochford Hundred of Essex.
+Both manors were held by Swein of Essex in 1086.
+The book itself does not distinguish between Great Wakering and Little Wakering, but historians have deduced that the manor worth £10 per year was Great Wakering and the manor worth £4 per year was Little Wakering.

-The Church of England parish church, dedicated to St Nicholas, dates back to Norman times.
+No priest or church is mentioned at either of the Wakering manors in the Domesday Book, but each became a parish.
+The oldest parts of Great Wakering's Church of England parish church, dedicated to St Nicholas, date from around 1100.
 The board of rectors or vicars inside begins in the year 1200 with simply "Robert", and the next incumbent equally simply named "Peter".
 This church is one of the three oldest churches in south-east Essex As well as the parish church, the village also has a United Reformed Church in Chapel Lane, a Methodist church, and an Evangelical (formerly Peculiar People) church on Great Wakering High Street.